Using Artificial Intelligence in Call Centres

 In data released by the ATO, since 2016 Alex has handled over 950,000 conversations with over an 80% first contact resolution rate.

 Even your pizza can now be ordered via a Virtual Assistant with Domino’s introducing ‘Dru Assist‘ where customers can order a pizza, ask about ingredients, store locations and opening hours and wait for it, even engaging customers in social banter.

 How is AI adoption in Australia compared to the rest of the world?

-So whilst there are some local examples on companies at the forefront of using AI, according to research released by new AI company Daisee yesterday, Australian businesses are falling behind in AI adoption.
+So whilst there are some local examples on companies at the forefront of using AI, according to research released by new AI company Daisee in 2020, Australian businesses are falling behind in AI adoption.

 In a survey of over 200 Australian organisations there were some interesting takeaways:

 - Only 14% of Australian companies reported having adopted AI, compared with the global average of 23%.

 - Almost 70% of Australian organisations surveyed said they were yet to adopt AI solutions, compared with a global average of 54%.